yy140/Office-Management/README.md

 ```

 * Hints on stretch functionality to implement:
-  * The text sending functionality should be implemented using Twilio API.
+* The text sending functionality should be implemented using [Twilio API](https://www.twilio.com/docs/usage/api).
 You'll need to register for it.
 It’s free.
-  * Use the twilio-ruby gem to access the API
+* Use the `twilio-ruby` gem to access the API
-  * Use the Gemfile to manage your gems
+* Use the `Gemfile` to manage your gems
 * Try and make use of mocks and/or stubs so that actual texts don't get sent when your tests are run
 * However, if your code is loaded into IRB the text should actually be sent
 * Note that you can only send texts in the same country as you have your account.
 I.e. if you have a UK account you can only send to UK numbers.

+> :warning: **WARNING:** think twice before you push your **mobile number** or **Twilio API Key** to a public space like GitHub :eyes:
+>
+> :key: Now is a great time to think about security and how you can keep your private information secret.
+You might want to explore environment variables.

 ### Code Review
 In code review we'll be hoping to see: